dataluscorp/browser/browser/components/urlbar/docs/experiments.rst

 *extensions*.

 Why are we interested in extensions?
-Mainly because they're a powerful way to run experiments in Firefox.
+Mainly because they're a powerful way to run experiments in Datalus.
 See Experiments_ for more on that.
 In addition, we'd also like to build up a robust set of APIs useful to extension authors, although right now the API can only be used by Mozilla extensions.